 Fundamentally, the DSCSA is designed to ensure the safety and legitimacy of prescription drugs as they move through the supply chain.
 This will require tracking systems which can verify drugs, thereby stopping the spread of counterfeit medications into the patients' hands.

-What is the Present DSCSA Requirement?
+What Are the Current DSCSA Requirements?

 The building of a good tracking and tracing system for all prescription drugs requires implementation after November 27, 2024.
 While full implementation for the said requirement was initially set to be implemented on November 27, 2023, the FDA has lately issued exemptions, considering the hardships of the industry, where some trading partners are qualified to be given longer deadlines for the full requirements themselves-to May 27, 2025 for manufacturers and repackagers; and for wholesale distributors, it is August 27, 2025